92AM/brishty-sitemap-generator/README.md

 ## Endpoints

-### GET /generate-sitemap
+### GET /generate-sitemap/{pageNumber}

-Gets list of SEO friendly URLs for brishty.net
+Gets list of SEO friendly URLs for brishty.net, supplied page number can be 0 - 19

 Example response :